tolitius/boot-check/README.md

  ...}
 ```

-In case of Bikeshed, no errors / warnings are retured, since it just its internal checks return true/false values.
-But the exception is raised nevertheless
-to indicate that some checks have failed.
+In case of Bikeshed, no errors / warnings are retured, since its own internal checks just return true/false values.
+But the exception is raised nevertheless to indicate that some checks have failed.

 ## Demo